evihuijben/longVAE/readme.md

 Dataset details of the used datasets (Starmen, CelebA, and ADNI) are provided in the readme files of the corresponding folders in 'datasets'.
 To use a custom dataset save a 'train.pt', 'val.pt', and 'test.pt' file containing a dictionary with under 'data' a torch tensor.
 When your custom dataset has a fixed number of observations per subject, this data tensor is saved in the format \[N\_subjects, N\_observations, image\_size, image\_size\].
 When your custom dataset has a varying number of observations the dictionary with the key 'data' should contain a list with all the subjects, saved in the format \[N\_observations, image\_size, image\_size\].

 # Usage
+## Step 1: Train the VAE
+To pretrain the VAE, run the 'train_VAE.py' file with the desired parameters.
+The paramters for reproducing the experiments from the paper can be seen in 'script.sh'

+## Step 2: Train the genrative model (longVAE)
+To train the generative model, run the 'train_longVAE.py' file with the desired parameters.
+The paramters for reproducing the experiments from the paper can be seen in 'script.sh'

 # Citing
+TBD